 Orally Active DMT

 DMT has a long history of use, in its oral form as ayahuasca.
-There is archaeological evidence of the ceremonial use of ayahuasca in Bolivia dating back 1,000 years, although anthropologists claim ayahuasca has been used by shamans for over 5,000 years (Narby, The Cosmic Serpent, 1998, p.
+There is archaeological evidence of the ceremonial use of ayahuasca in Bolivia dating back 1,000 years, although anthropologists claim ayahuasca has been used by shamans for at least 5,000 years (Narby, The Cosmic Serpent, 1998, p.
 154).
 This hallucinogenic brew involves the combination of two plants native to the Amazon rainforest: The Banisteriopsis caapi vine and the leaves of Psychotria viridis (in the indigenous Quechua languages of South America it is called chacruna).
 The caapi vine contains monoamine oxidase inhibitors (MAOIs), which are chemicals that inhibit the activity of MAO.
 Chacruna contains DMT, but if it is consumed orally by itself, it won’t have any psychoactive effects.
 This is because the body’s widespread presence of MAO quickly breaks down the DMT.
 However, by combining DMT-containing plants with MAOIs, the DMT becomes orally active and intense psychedelic effects take place.

 But it is a mystery how the indigenous peoples of South America figured out how to combine these two plant species together in order to make DMT orally active.
 To put this in perspective, there are around 80,000 plant species in the Amazon basin.
 But there is no evidence of how ayahuasca was ingeniously invented from the thousands of plant species available.
 Shamans believe that ‘plant spirits’ originally told rainforest tribes which plants to use.
 Of course, this explanation will not sit well with sceptics.
 To accept this supernatural explanation is to assume not only that plants have consciousness, but that they also have a non-material essence (spirit) that allows them to communicate with humans.